Caswell County, North Carolina: Economic history (1800-2020s)

-The tobacco economy, and the industries supported by it, enriched many locals.
-The lifestyle of many yeoman farmers changed into that of planters.
-The newly wealthy built impressive homes and sent their children to private academies.
+The skyrocketing tobacco economy enriched many local residents.
+The lifestyle of many yeoman farmers shifted to that of planters.
+Many of the newly wealthy built Greek Revival-style homes and sent their children to private academies.
 However, the majority of Caswell County's inhabitants did not benefit.
-In 1850, enslaved African Americans accounted for 52 percent of the county's population.
+By 1850, enslaved African Americans accounted for 52 percent of the county's population.

 By 1856, tobacco overshadowed all other forms of enterprise in Caswell County.
 Tobacco warehouses and manufacturing & processing plants dotted the skyline, with the largest centers located in Yanceyville and Milton.
+During this time, Leasburg functioned as a regional center of education and included numerous mills and tobacco factories.
+The community also featured a racetrack, taverns, a tannery, a tailor, a carriage maker, cotton gins, and a brickyard, with commerce largely supported by the surrounding region’s tobacco-based economy.

-The growth of the industry and increase in raw tobacco production created an expanding need for labor.
-The number of enslaved people grew to 9,355 in 1860, from a total of 4,299 in 1810 and 2,788 in 1800.
+Demand for labor kept growing as Caswell County’s tobacco-based economy expanded.
+The number of enslaved people in the county grew to 9,355 in 1860, from a total of 4,299 in 1810 and 2,788 in 1800.

 There were 26 free Black inhabitants residing in Caswell County in 1800, 90 in 1810, and 282 in 1860.
 The white population declined from a peak of 8,399 in 1850 to 6,578 in 1860.
 This was due to the western migration of small-scale farmers who were unable to compete with the larger tobacco planters.

-In 1858, at the tail end of the opulent Boom Era, construction began on Caswell County Courthouse.
-Built using enslaved labor, it was completed in 1861 during the onset of the Civil War.
+In 1858, construction began on Caswell County Courthouse.
+Built with enslaved labor, the courthouse was completed in 1861 around the start of the Civil War, which brought an end to the prosperous Boom Era.

-After the war, the county continued its economic dependence on tobacco and was averse to agricultural diversification.
-The Second Industrial Revolution in varying degrees passed it by.
-Other than a few tobacco mills, there was an absence of industry and no railroad.
-The population significantly diminished until 1910 when it began to increase.
-By then, Yanceyville and Semora had phone service.

-The county's population kept growing through the 1920s.
-To provide better public facilities, the Caswell County Board of Education initiated school improvement projects.
-During this time in 1926, The Caswell Messenger began publication.